mickiedd/carnd_t1p3/writeup_template.md

 </pre>

-My model consists of 5 convolution neural network with the filter sizes rise from 24x24 to 64x64 and kernel size between 3 and 5, and with (2, 2) strides for the first three convolution neural network.
+My model consists of 5 convolution neural network with the filter sizes range from 24x24 to 64x64 and kernel size between 3 and 5, and with (2, 2) strides for the first three convolution neural network.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized to [-0.5, 0.5] in the model using a Keras lambda layer.